department-of-veterans-affairs/vets-design-system-documentation/src/_includes/content/phone-numbers.md

 * For phone numbers with an extension, use ext. at the end: 202-123-1234, ext.
 9.
 * Always include days and hours of operation when listing a phone number.
 * Use "select" to indicate the menu option after dialing a phone number.
-* Use a verb ahead of the phone number such as "call" or "text".
+* Use a verb ahead of the number.
+Use "call" or "call us at..." for phone numbers and "text" or "text us at" for text numbers.
 * Hyperlink all phone numbers, including TTY numbers.
 It is not a requirement to link the "call" or "text" verb that precedes the number.
 We do however include "TTY" in the link and aria-label to make it clear that it's specifically for TTY so that users who need the service see it and so those who do not do not unintentionally call a TTY number.
 * Include an aria label using spaces between the digits and periods between sections in order to have screen readers read the phone number one digit at a time like a phone number, rather than as thousands or hundreds.
 For example:
   * `<a href="tel:+18008271000" aria-label="8 0 0.
 8 2 7.
 1 0 0 0.">800-827-1000</a>`